TheHankMachine/DECTalkTesting/readme.md

 Fortunately, this is fairly easy to remedy: don't give these cases as input to DECTalk.
 There's a list of how each vowel gets combined with `r` somewhere in DECTalk's code which should tell you what cases to avoid.
-Alternatively, you can replace `r` phoneme with `rx`, which will not get combined.
+Alternatively, you can replace `r` phoneme with `rx`, which will not get combined (this is worth doing for all `r` phonemes anyway so that if you input lyrics "a rabbit" you don't get a weird result).

 ### Dummy Vowel Insertion